-If you're using a custom IAM policy when connecting your AWS account with New Relic Infrastructure, your custom policy will need the following permissions for the AWS X-Ray integration to work:
+If you're using a custom IAM policy when connecting your AWS account with the infrastructure agent, your custom policy will need the following permissions for the AWS X-Ray integration to work:

 Lambda functions require some configuration to use X-Ray.
 See the Using AWS X-Ray section in the AWS Lambda Developer Guide.